-Our emergency critical care departments are lead by a team of veterinary emergency and critical care specialists.
+Our emergency critical care departments are led by a team of veterinary emergency and critical care specialists.
 An emergency critical care specialist is available at each of our hospital locations (Round Rock and South Austin).
-A veterinary emergency critical care specialist is trained to provide life-saving interventions and therapy for the sick pet.
-This is accomplished by working with a highly trained group of people in a facility that is open 24 hours a day, 7 days a week.
-An emergency critical care veterinarian is one who has completed additional training in emergency and critical care and has passed an examination that evaluates their skills in that specialty area.
-Additional training by a veterinary emergency and critical care specialist usually involves graduation from a recognized veterinary school, followed by 4 or more additional years of intense training in emergency medicine and critical care and the requirement to publish in a peer reviewed journal.
+A veterinary emergency and critical care specialist is trained to provide life-saving interventions and therapy for the sick pet.
+They have completed additional training in emergency and critical care and have passed an examination that evaluates their skills in that specialty area.
+Additional training by a veterinary emergency and critical care specialist usually involves graduation from a recognized veterinary school, followed by 4 or more additional years of intense training in emergency medicine and critical care and the requirement to publish in a peer-reviewed journal.
 A specialist in emergency and critical care is a Diplomate of the American College of Veterinary Emergency and Critical Care (DACVECC).

 Critical Care Services

 A veterinary emergency and critical care specialist is dedicated to dealing with life-threatening emergencies as well as managing the critically ill pet.
-An emergency and critical care specialist’s expertise compliments that of your primary veterinarian and other specialty services.
+An emergency and critical care specialist’s expertise complements your primary veterinarian and other specialty services.
 You may be referred to an emergency and critical care specialist if your veterinarian determines that your pet requires specialized equipment and/or expertise.
 This is similar to when your family doctor refers you to a specialist for further testing or treatment.

 What You Can Expect